andresca94/Simple-Movie-Recommender/README.md

 Next and the most important step is to calculate the weighted rating for each qualified movie.
 To do this:

-Define a function, weighted_rating();
+* Define a function, weighted_rating()

-I have calculated m and C so will be just pass them as an argument to the function;
+* I have calculated m and C so will be just pass them as an argument to the function

-Then select the vote_count(v) and vote_average(R) column from the q_movies data frame;
+* Then select the vote_count(v) and vote_average(R) column from the q_movies data frame

-Finally, compute the weighted average and return the result.
+* Finally, compute the weighted average and return the result.

 ## Content based recommender